 Somchai Sriplienchan, MD, MPH

-Dr. Somchai Sriplienchan is a Senior Research Physician and Manager of Acute HIV infection and the HIV Cure Program of SEARCH/IHRI at the Thai Red Cross AIDS Research Center (TRCARC) in Bangkok, Thailand.
+Dr. Somchai Sriplienchan is Executive Director at SEARCH Research Foundation in Bangkok, Thailand.
 He has worked as a field director and investigator in numerous multi-site and multi-country HIV and STI studies including: perinatal, contraception & HIV acquisition, and HPV investigations.
 He has also served as Thailand Country Director at FHI 360 to implement HIV prevention deliverables to the higher HIV-risk populations in Thailand.
 As an INHCC collaborator, Dr Sriplienchan leads our clinical research investigations in the acute HIV cohort, in addition to his other leadership roles with TRCARC and IHRI.

-Dr. Somchai Sriplienchan is a Senior Research Physician and Manager of Acute HIV infection and the HIV Cure Program of SEARCH/IHRI at the Thai Red Cross AIDS Research Center (TRCARC) in Bangkok, Thailand.
+Dr. Somchai Sriplienchan is Executive Director at SEARCH Research Foundation in Bangkok, Thailand.
 He has worked as a field director and investigator in numerous multi-site and multi-country HIV and STI studies including: perinatal, contraception & HIV acquisition, and HPV investigations.
 He has also served as Thailand Country Director at FHI 360 to implement HIV prevention deliverables to the higher HIV-risk populations in Thailand.
 As an INHCC collaborator, Dr Sriplienchan leads our clinical research investigations in the acute HIV cohort, in addition to his other leadership roles with TRCARC and IHRI.

 Carlo Sacdalan, MD, MBA

-Dr. Carlo Sacdalan is a Research Physician at SEARCH in Bangkok, Thailand.
-He is currently handling the acute HIV cohort (SEARCH010/RV254) and the comparator study, SEARCH013/RV304 .
+Dr. Carlo Sacdalan is Head of Clinical Research Physician at SEARCH Research Foundation in Bangkok, Thailand.
+Dr. Sacdalan is the project leader and associate investigator for multiple acute HIV, neuro HIV and HIV functional cure studies at SEARCH, including RV254/SEARCH 010 acute HIV cohort and its comparator study, RV304/SEARCH 013.
 He is a published research physician with prior experience working for a clinical research organization.
-Dr. Sacdalan earned his dual degree of MD and MBA from the Ateneo School of Medicine and Public Health in Manila, Philippines.
-He is currently pursuing a MSc in Public Health from the University of London, London School of Hygiene and Tropical Medicine.
+Dr. Sacdalan earned his dual degree of MD and MBA from the Ateneo School of Medicine and Public Health in Manila, Philippines and his MSc in Public Health from the University of London, London School of Hygiene and Tropical Medicine.

-Dr. Carlo Sacdalan is a Research Physician at SEARCH in Bangkok, Thailand.
-He is currently handling the acute HIV cohort (SEARCH010/RV254) and the comparator study, SEARCH013/RV304 .
+Dr. Carlo Sacdalan is Head of Clinical Research Physician at SEARCH Research Foundation in Bangkok, Thailand.
+Dr. Sacdalan is the project leader and associate investigator for multiple acute HIV, neuro HIV and HIV functional cure studies at SEARCH, including RV254/SEARCH 010 acute HIV cohort and its comparator study, RV304/SEARCH 013.
 He is a published research physician with prior experience working for a clinical research organization.
-Dr. Sacdalan earned his dual degree of MD and MBA from the Ateneo School of Medicine and Public Health in Manila, Philippines.
-He is currently pursuing a MSc in Public Health from the University of London, London School of Hygiene and Tropical Medicine.
+Dr. Sacdalan earned his dual degree of MD and MBA from the Ateneo School of Medicine and Public Health in Manila, Philippines and his MSc in Public Health from the University of London, London School of Hygiene and Tropical Medicine.

 Shelli Farhadian, MD, PhD